 - Apple Mac OS X 10.5 or higher (Mac/Intel), 32-/64-bit

-- Linux 32-/64-bit - Ubuntu 10.04 LTS (Please contact your local sales representative if the SDK is also available for your Linux distribution.)
+- Linux 32-/64-bit - Ubuntu 10.04 LTS (Please contact your local sales representative to verify SDK availability for your Linux distribution.)